Torchy the Battery Boy: Episodes

-The show premiered in the Midlands in 1959, but it didn't premiere in London until 1960, where it aired consecutively for 52 weeks as one series.
+The show premiered in the Midlands in 1959, but it did not premiere in London until 1960, where it aired consecutively for 52 weeks as one series.
 Writer Roberta Leigh obviously wrote several shows for the second series to bridge gaps in the first season's stories (denoted below).
 Presumably, these were aired on London television in the proper chronological story sequence, but on DVD, the shows were presented in production order as two separate series.
 TV listings of the era were primitive and online listings feature conflicting airdates, so the tables below list the two series without airdates, just as they appeared on DVD, in an effort to avoid inaccuracies.